johannschopplich/apiful/README.md

 extendedClient.logDefaults() // { baseURL: 'https://api.example.com', headers: { Authorization: 'Bearer <your-bearer-token>' } }
 ```

-If you have specific requirements that are not covered by the included extensions, you can create your own extensions.
+If you have specific requirements that aren't covered by the included extensions, you can create your own extensions.
 Follow the [Custom Extensions](https://apiful.land/guide/custom-extensions) guide to learn more.

 ## Development